MegaMeg7/odin-recipies/README.md

 THis is my first mini project through The Odin Project.
 I hope to learn the basics of HTML syntax through coding a simple recipie website.
 It's exciting to see code come to life!
+I can't seem to get my note to display on the README, so I'm adding this text to test comitting new changes.